Klosmi/html-basics/JS-basic.md

       - [404](https://developer.mozilla.org/en-US/docs/Web/HTTP/Status/404) : Not found.
 It means that the server cannot find the requested resource.

   - __Server error__ responses ([500–599](https://developer.mozilla.org/en-US/docs/Web/HTTP/Status#server_error_responses)) :
-  __these are the server side errors.__ When somethig went wrong on the server side, rather than on the clinet side.
-(Something wrong on the API side).
+  __these are the server side errors.__ When somethig went wrong on the server side, rather than on the client side.
+(Something is wrong on the API side).

  - eg.: